Emily-Keymon/Employee-Database-Analysis/README.md

 # Employee Database Analysis
-The goal of this project
+The goal of this project was to design the tables to hold data in the provided CSVs, import the CSVs into a SQL database, and answer questions about the data.

 ---
 ## Datasets